VeronicaLourens/hangman/README.md

 [Back to top](#hangman-game)

-* It displays a message of ```Thank you for playing!``` and ```See you next time.``` if user enters 'no'.
+* It displays a message of ```Thank you for playing!``` and ```See you next time``` if user enters 'no'.

 ![Winning message 2](screenshots/win-n.png)

 [Back to top](#hangman-game)

 ### Lost Game Screen
 * It displays a lost message if the user loses the game.
-It prints out the Hangman graphics.
+It prints out the complete Hangman graphics.
 It asks user to play again or not.
 The game restarts if the answer is 'yes'.

 ![Lost game 1](screenshots/lost-y.png)